 Portfolio Audit Score

 This free audit is for investors trying to track investments across brokers, bank accounts, wallets, and spreadsheets without losing the full picture.
-It shows whether the current setup still holds together, or whether fragmentation is already distorting the read.
+It measures whether the current setup still gives you a readable portfolio view before you move into a portfolio tracker for multiple brokers.

 What you get